World Trade Organization (WTO)

 Thus, 5th and 6th meeting of Working Party were organized in Geneva on May 6 and December 11 of 2008, appropriately.
 At the end of 5th meeting decision was adopted on preparing of 1st generalized documents-Factual Summary.
 The document prepared by the WTO Secretariat was presented to Azerbaijan.
 The proposals and comments on the document were stated by the relevant bodies.
 Factual Summary was discussed at the 6th meeting of the Working Group.
 The latest version of document was distributed to the Group members for comment and was discussed at the 10th meeting.

-Azerbaijan Republic bilaterally negotiates with 21 countries (U.S., EU, Canada, Japan, Norway, Russian Federation, Brazil, South Korea, Ecuador, Chinese Taipei, Sri-Lanka, India, Switzerland, Honduras, Indonesia, Malaysia, Republic of Dominican, Saudi Arabia, China, Viet Nam, Paraguay) on accession process to WTO.
+Azerbaijan Republic bilaterally negotiates with 22 members (U.S., EU, Canada, Japan, Norway, Russian Federation, Brazil, South Korea, Ecuador, Chinese Taipei, Sri-Lanka, India, Switzerland, Honduras, Indonesia, Malaysia, Republic of Dominican, Saudi Arabia, China, Viet Nam, Paraguay, Thailand) on accession process to WTO.
 During the negotiations are discussed the issues on market access of Azerbaijani goods and services, necessary measures are taken to protect important areas.

 On the basis of bilateral appeals the analysis is regularly carried out in the field of goods and services.